ideas-be/CAMMM-Web-Tool/README.md

   ![Creating City Map Screenshot 6](screenshots/githubDocs/creatingCityMap6.png)

+    - Once you landed on the map, you have to go to the plus icon on the top left side.
+There you will add the Tileset with the processed data.

   ![Creating City Map Screenshot 7](screenshots/githubDocs/creatingCityMap7.png)

+    - An alternative list of the tileset already loaded can be seen by changin from Components to Layers in the top left side.

   ![Creating City Map Screenshot 8](screenshots/githubDocs/creatingCityMap8.png)

+    - After pressing the plus button (top-left), in the Source section you click on the 'None Selected'.

   ![Creating City Map Screenshot 9](screenshots/githubDocs/creatingCityMap9.png)

+    - Navigate to the desired Tileset, you may also use the search bar with the name of the Tileset.

   ![Creating City Map Screenshot 10](screenshots/githubDocs/creatingCityMap10.png)

+    - Change the Type as needed.
+View style guidelines for layer maps.

   ![Creating City Map Screenshot 11](screenshots/githubDocs/creatingCityMap11.png)